-In March 2019, the Beat Hotel followed the footsteps of the Beats to Morocco, for a four-day festival in Marrakech.
-Set in a 27-acre boutique resort, the Beat Hotel Marrakech brought a long weekend of live music, DJs, one-off culinary collaborations and a talks programme featuring some of today’s great minds and voices.
+The Beat Hotel is a four-day festival on the outskirts of Marrakech.
+Set in a 27-acre boutique resort and built around a labyrinth of swimming pools, palm trees and cacti, the Beat Hotel presents a long weekend of live music, DJs, one-off culinary collaborations and a talks programme featuring some of today’s great minds and voices.

-Taking inspiration from its namesake, and acting as a welcoming sanctuary for anyone who stumbled inside, The Beat Hotel opened its doors at Glastonbury Festival (UK) in 2011.
-Described by one patron as “a fully-furnished freak-zone”, the venue spoon became a regular fixture, serving up an extensive drinks list, a round-the-clock DJ line-up, and food by a rolling roster of leading chefs.
+Taking inspiration from its namesake, and acting as a welcoming sanctuary for anyone who stumbled inside, The Beat Hotel opened its doors at Glastonbury Festival (UK) in 2011, serving up an extensive drinks list, a round-the-clock DJ line-up, and food by a rolling roster of leading chefs.